loda-lang/loda-lang.github.io/spec.markdown

 **Example: Sequence with offset 1**

-The following program computes the unary representation of natural numbers ([A000042](https://oeis.org/A000042)), but starts at $n = 1$ instead of $n = 0$:
+The following program computes the unary representation of natural numbers ([A000042](https://oeis.org/A000042)), but starts at `n = 1` instead of `n = 0`:

 ```asm
 ; A000042: Unary representation of natural numbers.

 #offset 1

 mov $1,10      ; $1 := 10 (base)
 pow $1,$0      ; $1 := 10^n
 mov $0,$1      ; $0 := 10^n
 div $0,9       ; $0 := (10^n) / 9 (yields n consecutive 1s)
 ```

-With `#offset 1`, the first value computed will be for $n = 1$, so the sequence output will match the OEIS entry's offset.
+With `#offset 1`, the first value computed will be for `n = 1`, so the sequence output will match the OEIS entry's offset.
 This makes it easy to align LODA programs with OEIS conventions and ensures correct sequence generation for any starting index.

 <a name="operations-ref"/>